Beef Vindaloo

 • 1-inch piece fresh ginger, peeled and finely chopped

-• 1-1/2 teaspoons coarse sea salt
+• 1-1/2 teaspoons coarse sea salt or salt to taste

 • 4–8 fresh finger chillies (red or green), sliced into thin rings